Why apply for a Schengen Visa?

 Step 4: Prepare your documents

-You need to collect all necessary documents including passport, photographs, travel insurance, proof of funds, flight itinerary, accommodation proof, and cover letter.
+You need to collect all necessary documents, including passport, photographs, travel insurance, proof of funds, flight itinerary, accommodation proof, and a cover letter.

 Step 5: Attend the visa appointment